Hidden Bullish and Oil Hidden Bearish Divergence Crude Oil

 For this example we shall use an upward market trend.
 We shall use MACD indicator.

-Because the hidden divergence is just a retracement in an upward oil trend we can combine this oil trading signal with the most popular retracement tool that is the Fibonacci retracement levels.
-The example shown and illustrated below shows that when this oil set-up appeared on the chart, the crude oil price had just hit the 38.2% level.
-When crude oil price tested this level, this would have been a good level to place a buy order.
+Because the hidden divergence setup is just a retracement in an up-ward trend we can combine this trading signal with the most popular retracement tool that is the Fib retracement levels.
+The example shown and illustrated below displays that when this oil set-up appeared on the chart, the price had just hit 38.2% level.
+When price tested this level, this would have been a good level to place a buy order.

-In the oil example above once the buy oil trade was placed, a trader would then need to calculate where to place the take profit for this trade.
-To do this one would need to use the Oil Trading Fib Expansion Levels.
+In the example above once the buy oil trade was placed, a trader would then need to calculate where to put the take profit for this trade.
+To do this a trader would need to use the Oil Trading Fibo Expansion Levels.

-The Fibo expansion was drawn as shown & illustrated on oil chart as shown and illustrated below.
+The Fibo expansion was drawn as shown & illustrated on oil chart as shown & explained below.

 For this example there were 3 take profit areas: